antoineterny/devchallenges-my-gallery-dist/README.md

 [![screenshot](screenshot.png)](https://devchallenges-my-gallery-dist.vercel.app/)

 Working with css grid is always fun !
-It is a small project, but took me about 2 hours, because I had fun with gulp...
+It is a small project, but took me about 2 hours, I had fun with gulp...

 ### Built With